AndrewTapp/solaredgeoptimizers/custom_components/solaredgeoptimizers/docs/Wiki-Home.md

 | Inverter count | Number of inverters. |
 | **Last polled** | (Site device only.)
 When the integration last successfully finished an update. |

 All aggregated sensors use the same naming pattern (e.g. “Power”, “Current (average)”) with the device name indicating the level.
 Entity IDs include the path so they are unique.
-When **Include SiteID in EntityID** is **off** (default), inverter/string/optimizer IDs omit the site; site level and Last polled always show the site ID.
+When **Include Site ID in Entity ID** is **off** (default), inverter/string/optimizer IDs omit the site; site level and Last polled always show the site ID.
 When **on**, all levels include the site ID.

 | Level    | Example (prefix blank, Include SiteID **off**) | Example (prefix blank, Include SiteID **on**) |
 |----------|------------------------------------------------|-----------------------------------------------|